 The Batie West Project (“Batie West”) consists of one exploitation license valid until November 2021 and four exploration permits, covering an area of approximately 380km2.
 Batie West is in the southwest of Burkina Faso, within the Southern Noumbiel Province, bordering Ghana and Côte d’Ivoire, and is approximately 290km southwest of the Burkinabe capital of Ouagadougou.

-The Konkera prospect contains a 1.9Moz Indicated and 1.3Moz Inferred resource.
-A scoping study is underway, assessing the project potential and rank for competing capital.
+The Konkera prospect contains a 2.1Moz Indicated and 0.1Moz Inferred resource.

 The region of West Africa in which our exploration portfolio sits is underlain by sequences with the Birimian terrane of the West African craton.